Non-Liquid Cellular States: Acknowledgements

 \section{Acknowledgements}

 JW warmly thanks the organizers and participants of the meeting at Banff International Research Station on ``Fractons and Beyond'' from January 26 to January 31, 2020, during which part of the present work is done.
+JW thanks Zheyan Wan and Yunqin Zheng for previous collaborations and inspiring discussions on \cite{Wan2018djl1812.11955, Wan2018bns1812.11967HAHSI, Wan2018zql1812.11968, Wan2019oyr1904.00994}.
 This work is also supported by NSF Grant DMS-1607871 ``Analysis, Geometry and Mathematical Physics'' and Center for Mathematical Sciences and Applications at Harvard University.\\